One Thing You Must Do before Leaving Your Job

 So, do you know what work you want to do?

-When you have clarity on what you want to do, you may discover your dream job is right under your nose.
+When you have clarity on what you want, you may discover your dream job is right under your nose.
+It may not look like your dream job initially, but the potential is there and it requires your commitment and creativity to tailor it to fit your needs.
 Initiate that conversation with your boss.
 Don’t assume your boss knows what you want.

 Connect with an industry insider